Radovljica – a town full of history, beauty and charm

 Every Old Town House is special

-We stop by the Radovljica Tourist Information Office just before the town square for a map, which will do a great job in helping us identify the important historic buildings.
-Here, they also supply us with Radovljica & Surroundings mini guide and a Tourist Guide of Radovljica.
+We stop by the Radovljica Tourist Information Office just before the town square for a map.
+Here they help us identify the important historic buildings.
+They also supply us with Radovljica & Surroundings mini guide and a Tourist Guide of Radovljica.

 We are all set for a travel back in time, while also visiting some of the town’s finest inns – with one dating back to 1822.
 But we will leave this for a bit later …